-The Power Awning control switches are located on the switch panel (located near the entrance door).
+The Awning Control switches and the LED Light switch (if equipped) are located on the switch panel just inside the entrance door.

 Power Awning Control Switches (Located near the entrance door) -Typical View

 These switches illuminate when the House/ Coach Battery Disconnect switch is ON.